-In December 2008, MAXIMUS, Accenture and HHSC settled all claims among the parties, both the claims in the arbitration proceeding and the contract wind down claims.
-In connection with that settlement, MAXIMUS agreed to pay a total of \$40.0 million and to provide services to HHSC valued at an additional \$10.0 million.
-The Company's primary insurance carrier has agreed to pay \$12.5 million of the amount due from MAXIMUS, which is included in due from insurance carrier in the consolidated balance sheets as of September 30, 2008 and December 31, 2008.
+(a) In December 2008, MAXIMUS, Accenture LLP and the Texas Health and Human Services Commission ("HHSC") entered into an agreement settling all claims among the parties arising from a prime contract between Accenture and HHSC for integrated eligibility services and a subcontract between MAXIMUS and Accenture in support of the prime contract.
+In connection with that settlement, MAXIMUS paid a total of \$40.0 million and agreed to provide services to HHSC valued at an additional \$10.0 million.
+The Company's primary insurance carrier paid \$12.5 million of the amount due from MAXIMUS.
 Accordingly, the Company recorded a pre-tax charge of \$37.5 million in legal and settlement expense in the consolidated statements of operations in the fourth quarter of fiscal 2008.
 The Company continues to pursue additional insurance recoveries from its excess insurance carriers; however, such recoveries are not assured.

 (b) In November 2007, MAXIMUS was sued by the State of Connecticut in the Superior Court in the Judicial District of Hartford.
 MAXIMUS had entered into a contract in 2003 with the Connecticut Department of Information Technology to update the State's criminal justice information system.
 The State claims that MAXIMUS breached its contract and also alleges negligence and breach of the implied warranty of fitness for a particular purpose.
 MAXIMUS has sued its primary subcontractor on the effort (ATS Corporation) which abandoned the project before completing its obligations.

 Although the State did not specify damages in its complaint, it demanded payment of alleged damages of approximately \$6.2 million in a letter sent to the Company in September 2007.
 The Company denies that it has breached its contract with the State.
 The Company cannot predict the outcome of the legal proceedings or any settlement negotiations or the impact they may have on the Company's operating results or financial condition.